aadcg/lisp-unit2/README.md

 Recently longtime users at Acceleration.net felt motivated to refactor significantly, trying to make some sweeping improvments

-[Documentation is located on the project wiki.][wiki]

 ### Features
 * Written in portable Common Lisp
-* Loadable with [ASDF][] or [Quicklisp][]
+* Loadable with [ASDF] or [Quicklisp]
 * Simple to define and run tests
-* Redfine functions and macros without reloading tests
+* Redfine functions and macros without reloading tests - tests are recompiled before each run
 * Test return values, printed output, macro expansions, and conditions
-* Fined grained control over the testing output - by writing different summary handlers
 * Store all test results in a database object that can be examined
-* tests grouped and accessed by name, tag, and package of test name
+* Tests grouped and accessed by name, tag, and package of test name
-* Group tests by package for modularity
-* Group tests using tags
 * Signals for starting and completing test runs (both individually and as a group)